15 Expats Talk about Health Insurance and Healthcare in Chile

 We asked expats in Chile if they have access to public healthcare in Chile.
 And, if they do have access, what is it like.
 They wrote...

 "Public briefing of the problem by Government bodies very good, Press updates and guidance clear and consistent, social distancing, quarantine steps and masking guidance clear and effective, generally 90+% of the population following the guidelines (sometimes quite strict, even the President of Chile was FINED US$3,000 for failing to wear a mask in public), vaccination planning conducted with anticipation and now the best in South America and 2nd only to Israel for speed of vaccination conducted (Sinopharm, also believed to be better at combating all COVID variants including the Brazil/P1 variant).
-We (age 70 and 65) received our 1st COVID vaccinations 3 weeks ago and will get 2nd dose next week (conducted easily and swiftly/efficiently)," said one expat living in Santiago.
+We (age 70 and 65) received our 1st COVID vaccinations 3 weeks ago and will get 2nd dose next week (conducted easily and swiftly/efficiently)," commented one expat who moved to Santiago, Chile.

 What advice do you have for expats having a baby in Chile?